 This Tiong Bahru establishment serving authentic Greek cuisine has a loyal following.
 From savoury appetisers and dips to meat and seafood platters plus premium specialities, Bakalaki never disappoints.
 Many of the ingredients used and products (like their fragrant and smooth olive oil) are imported directly from Greece.

 Not a fan of Greek food?
 A trip to Blu Kouzina might change your mind.
 Nestled amongst Dempsey Hill’s enclave of F&B establishments, the family-owned restaurant whips up tasty plates of souvlaki, mousaka and keftedes, prepared with their organic extra virgin olive oil from Messinia, Greece.
-Don’t miss out on staple mezedes like the dolmades with rice, dill, mint and tzatziki.
+Don’t miss out on their chicken, beef, or lamb kebabs and staple mezedes like the dolmades with rice, dill, mint and tzatziki. lamb kebab

 This Istanbul-themed eatery serves an unconventional mix of kebabs and cocktails, earmarked with an opulent Middle-East-meets-modern-hipster vibe.
 The flavourful mezze and salads are worth trying, as are their melt-in-your-mouth meat dishes like the Lamb Shoulder with chilli, spiced molasses and sumac.